On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Abstract

 \section{Abstract}

 We investigate new methods for generating Lagrangian cuts to solve two-stage stochastic integer programs.
-Lagrangian cuts can be added to a Benders reformulation, and are derived from solving single scenario integer programming subproblems identical to those used in the dual decomposition algorithm.
-We show that the Benders relaxation defined by including all Lagrangian cuts has bound equivalent to the Lagrangian dual used in dual decomposition.
-While Lagrangian cuts therefore have the potential to significantly strengthen the Benders relaxation, generating Lagrangian cuts can be computationally demanding.
+Lagrangian cuts can be added to a Benders reformulation, and are derived from solving single scenario integer programming subproblems identical to those used in the nonanticipative Lagrangian dual of a stochastic integer program.
+While Lagrangian cuts have the potential to significantly strengthen the Benders relaxation, generating Lagrangian cuts can be computationally demanding.
 We investigate new techniques for generating Lagrangian cuts with the goal of obtaining methods that provide significant improvements to the Benders relaxation quickly.
-Computational results demonstrate that our proposed method improves the Benders relaxation significantly faster than previous methods for generating Lagrangian cuts and, when used within a branch-and-cut algorithm, significantly reduces the size of the search tree for two classes of test problems.
+Computational results demonstrate that our proposed method improves the Benders relaxation significantly faster than previous methods for generating Lagrangian cuts and, when used within a branch-and-cut algorithm, significantly reduces the size of the search tree for three classes of test problems.